OpenClassrooms-Student-Center/alumnis/content/students/christophe-gressin.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Me faire plaisir dans une activité qui m'a toujours attiré, le développement web.
-short_description: Passionné de photo et d'informatique, curieux... la photo est mon métier, je souhaite le compléter avec du développement.
+short_description: Passionné de photo, j'en ai fait mon métier et d'informatique, j'aimerais en faire autant.

 # don't touch that
 template: students